Tiramakhan Traore: Conquest of Senegambia

-Oral histories hold that around 1235 CE Traore led a group of 75,000 people, including 40,000 free men and woman as well as 35,000 slaves and numerous artisans, west from the traditional Manding lands.
+Oral histories hold that around 1235 CE Sundiata Keita sent an expedition to the Jolof Empire to buy horses, but all their members were killed except one who was sent back to Mali with an insulting message.
+Traore had already been planning to move west into the sparsely inhabited but fertile lands ruled by the Bainuk people, so Sundiata sent him to avenge this insult.
+He led a group of 75,000 people, including 40,000 free men and woman as well as 35,000 slaves and numerous artisans, west from the traditional Manding lands.
 Sundiata also sent his son Mansa Wali with Traore to learn from him and as a sign of trust.
 The column moved slowly, taking a year to reach Wuli in what is now the eastern end of The Gambia, growing crops along the way.
-They established the village of Kabakama, now a neighborhood of Basse Santa Su.
-A few years later, Traore marched on Mampating and defeated Kikikor, the king of the Bainuk.
-He founded many new Mandinka towns, and ultimately died in Mampating and was buried in Basse.
-A tree survived into the 19th century that supposedly marked Tiramakhan Traore's tomb.